-Bringing your garden inside has the potential to lead to unwanted smells in your home - from strong smelling soils and fertilizer to biological intruders growing in your reservoir and rotting plant material - most hydroponic gardens can be inherently smelly.
-Most smells originate from Volatile Organic Compounds (VOC) that evaporate into the atmosphere at room temperatures.
-The activated carbon in carbon filters is able to absorb these VOC’s from the air as it passes over the micro-pores in the carbon leading to a removal of these garden smells from your space.
+Bringing your garden inside has the potential to lead to unwanted smells in your home.
+Growing inside results in unwanted smells from strong smelling soils and fertilizer to biological intruders growing in your reservoir and rotting plant material - most hydroponic gardens can be smelly.
+Smells originate from Volatile Organic Compounds (VOC) that evaporate into the atmosphere at room temperatures.
+The activated carbon in carbon filters works to absorb and remove VOC’s from the air as it passes over the micropores in the carbon.
+Read our buyers guide below for more on Carbon filters and how to use them in your indoor garden.

 Odours from your indoor hydroponic garden are inevitable - There are sources of potential smells everywhere.
 Carbon Filters are used in a hydroponic setting to reduce or eliminate the smells from your garden, allowing it to operate in residential spaces such as spare bedrooms.